Ramón Valera

-Valera was born on August 31, 1912, in Santa Cruz, Manila and finished his education in De La Salle.
+Valera's grandson Roberto Antonio "Onie" Valera revealed continuing Valera's legacy in interior design business, with his 'Vast Solutions', in Santa Rosa, Laguna.

 He was the first to introduce the one-piece terno that was fastened in the back with a zipper.
-He re-imagined the Maria Clara outfit by adding bell sleeves and making it into a wedding gown.
+He re-imagined the Maria Clara outfit by adding stiffened bell sleeves and making it into a wedding gown.
 He died on May 25, 1972.

 Recognition

 In 2006, he was honored with the National Artist of the Philippines distinction.
 In 2007 he was named a Distinguished Lasallian by the De La Salle Alumni Association.
 A postage stamp was issued by the Philippine Postal Corporation on the occasion of his birth centenary in 2012.